Bowdoin College (Brunswick, ME) (History)

 Middlebury Language School (Master's)

 Hello!
 My name is Kris.
 I am offering lessons in History (Europe and World), as well as in the German language (Beginner through Advanced Intermediate levels).

 As an undergraduate, I majored in History at Bowdoin College, where I was awarded the bachelor's degree with highest honors.
 From there I continued my studies at UCLA, where I earned my PhD in European History with a focus on Germany.
-This summer I returned to graduate school to study the German language.
-Over the course of the next three summers, I will earn my master's degree in German at Middlebury College.
+Currently I'm enrolled in a multi-summer graduate program to earn my Master's in the German language.

 For the past fifteen years I have been teaching at the collegiate level, first at a large research university, then at a small liberal arts school, then at a first-rate community college.
 I’ve taught lecture courses with enrollments of more than three hundred students, as well as intimate seminars with as few as five participants.
 My courses have ranged from broad surveys of World History, Western Civilization, and Jewish History, to specialized investigations of the Reformation, the Enlightenment, the French Revolution, Nazi Germany, and Twentieth-Century Europe.

 My teaching effectiveness is due not only to the many hours I’ve spent in the classroom, but also to my travels.
 My ability to capture students’ attention owes a heavy debt to the first-hand knowledge of European culture that I acquired while living in Germany.
 During the year-and-a-half that I spent conducting research in that country (financed in part by a Fulbright Fellowship), I became fluent in the German language and gained insights into European politics and society that I could never have gleaned from the pages of any book.